Inspect A Running Program

 The Machine Section

 VS Code sends key presses to the editor until the webview has focus.
 Click inside the Machine section before using keyboard shortcuts for the keypad.
+The on-screen keys work even when keyboard focus is unclear.

 LCD And Seven-Segment Output